simonbukin/personal-website/src/posts/optimizing-images.md

 I wanted some more manual controls when it came to compression/optimization, so I looked around and found [Squoosh](https://squoosh.app/).
 I used their defaults, and ended up with about a ~70% reduction in size, but I still wanted more.
 I fiddled with different file formats, specifically JpegXL (which `next/image` doesn't support 😭) and AVIF, as well as the "quality" setting, but still encountered the same image loading issues as before.

-At this point, my wonderful fiancé requested a different set of images for the carousel, so I had to reoptimize the new set manually.
+At this point, my wonderful fiancée requested a different set of images for the carousel, so I had to reoptimize the new set manually.
 At this point, I realized a couple things:

-a) futzing with image optimization manually with my current level of understanding was an exercise in frustration and guesswork all at the same time.
+- futzing with image optimization manually with my current level of understanding was an exercise in frustration and guesswork all at the same time.
-b) I felt that my time could be better spent, you know, developing the rest of the app.
+- I felt that my time could be better spent, you know, developing the rest of the app.

 Fortunately, there did exist a solution.
 It was CDN time.